 Muscle loss is estimated at 0.5% to 1% per year after the age of 25.
 (This is an average, of course – if you start weight training in your 20s or later, you might actually increase your muscle mass.)
 The process really kicks in during our 40s and 50s.
 Muscles not only get smaller, but the quality of our muscle also declines.
 This is due to the infiltration of muscle with fat, hardening (development of scar tissue) in muscle, changes in muscle metabolism, oxidative stress (the primary aging mechanism, and one reason why anti-oxidants are so valuable), degeneration where nerves enter muscles, and more.

 There’s a lot that can be done to help thwart this degenerative process is, and the number one intervention is . . . (drumroll) . . . exercise!
 We all should be exercising at least every other day, and this should include a mix of strength training and aerobic movement.
 Even if you have no interest in owning big muscles, you need to bear weight in order to keep your muscles strong.
 And strong muscles don’t just make you lookbetter as you age, they’re integral to good balance (i.e., helping you avoid a fall), mobility, and functionality.
 With a modest exercise practice, just about everyone should be able to continue to carry their own groceries and clean their house until far into their elder years.
+For those who prefer using latest technological solutions instead of making physical efforts, I suggest to schedule a consultation with Element Body Lab and check out CoolSculpting Dallas cost.

 As I mentioned in last week’s article, I’m a big fan of exercise that emphasizes the engagement of the whole body and the mind.
 Tai chi (taijiquan), other martial arts, and certain forms of yoga asana are all good training in this regard.
 It doesn’t need to be your main form of exercise, but some form of mind-body-total-engagement training should at least complement your exercise regimen.